luigiplatania94/RaycastScanner/README.md

 Click Raycast Based Scanner to add the Component and notice that the Details window is populated below the Components window.

 ### Using a Blueprint Class
-This will allow you to add your unique blueprint logic to the Audio Spline.
+This will allow you to add your unique blueprint logic to the Raycast Based Scanner.

-Right click on the C++ Actor and select "Create Blueprint Class based on "Raycast based scanner".
+Right click on the C++ Actor Component and select "Create Blueprint Class based on "Raycast based scanner".

 Choose a name and a directory for your Blueprint class.

+Go to your Character Bluperint.
+On the Components tab, click the Add Component button in the Components window.

+Click the new Blueprint Class that you have created to add the Component and notice that the Details window is populated below the Components window.

 ## How to contact me